Independent Experiments

 Become a Critic

 Learn to talk about media items and why you like or don't like them.
-Read other critics, not the ones in the papers and magazines: they're just slogging through their job trying to please their boss.
-Read Michel Foucault, Lewis Lapham, Roland Barthes, Harold Bloom, Walter Benjamin, Noam Chomsky, Allen Bloom, and Soren Kierkegaard.
+Read other critics, not just the ones in the papers and magazines: they're just slogging through their job trying to please their boss.
+Read Susan Faludi, Michel Foucault, Lewis Lapham, Roland Barthes, Harold Bloom, Walter Benjamin, Noam Chomsky, Allen Bloom, and Soren Kierkegaard.
 Discover new critics.
 Continue to grow.

 Avoid Popular Movies